 Administrators have exclusive access to the appearance menu, the embeddable widgets as well as the SSI settings.

-Custom roles can be created and changed in a dedicated page in the Control Environment ( [General settings] - [Custom user roles] ), if you want to check which users own a custom role, this can be found in the user overview ( General settings - User overview ).
+Custom roles can be created and changed in a dedicated page in the Control Environment ( [Users] - [User roles] ), if you want to check which users own a custom role, this can be found in the user overview ( Users - User overview ).

 Now custom roles are a very different thing.
 Before we speak about this, it's important to understand the following things about custom roles: